Tromsø Ice Domes is one of the newest additions to the already impressive list of unforgettable things to do in Tromsø in winter.

 Surrounded by beautiful mountains in Tamok Valley in Northern Norway just next to the Finnish Border, Tromsø Ice Domes might look like a regular snow igloo at first sight.
 But appearances can be misleading.
 The moment you open the door, you step into a true winter wonderland…

-Tromso Ice Domes were first opened in the winter of 2017-2018, and the project was a big success from the start.
-The next editions were a big success too, so it looks like it’s there to stay.
+Tromso Ice Domes was first opened in the winter of 2017-2018, and the project was a big success from the start.
+It’s been built every winter ever since and is now established as one of the best places to visit near Tromso in winter.

 The first edition featured a huge igloo complete with two ice bars, an ice restaurant, a cinema, and one hotel room.
 Later, they added more hotel rooms and turned the Ice Domes into a real Ice Hotel.